Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 FUND (IEPF)

-Pursuant to the provisions of the Act, read with IEPF Authority (Accounting, Audit, Transfer and Refund) Rules,
+Pursuant to the provisions of the Act read with IEPF Authority (Accounting, Audit, Transfer and Refund) Rules,

-The above Rules also mandate transfer of shares on which dividends are lying unpaid and unclaimed for a period
+The above rules also mandate transfer of shares on which dividends are lying unpaid and unclaimed for a period

-of seven consecutive years to IEPF Authority.
+of seven consecutive years to the IEPF.

-33. PUBLIC DEPOSITS
+32. PUBLIC DEPOSITS

-Act, 2013 and the details of deposits which are not in compliance with the Chapter V of the Act is not applicable.
+and the details of deposits which are not in compliance with the Chapter V of the Act is not applicable.

-35. INSURANCE
+33. INSURANCE

 All the properties of your Company including buildings, plant, machinery and stocks have been adequately insured.

-36. MATERIAL CHANGES AND COMMITMENTS AFFECTING THE FINANCIAL POSITION OF THE COMPANY
+34. MATERIAL CHANGES AND COMMITMENTS AFFECTING THE FINANCIAL POSITION OF THE COMPANY

 There are no material changes and commitments, affecting the financial position of the Company, which have

-occurred between the end of the financial year of the Company to which the financial statements relate and the
+occurred between the end of the financial year of the Company to which the financial statements relate and the date

-date of this Annual Report.
+of the Annual Report.

-37. POLICY FOR SELECTION, APPOINTMENT AND REMUNERATION OF DIRECTORS INCLUDING CRITERIA
+35. POLICY FOR SELECTION, APPOINTMENT AND REMUNERATION OF DIRECTORS INCLUDING CRITERIA

 FOR THEIR PERFORMANCE EVALUATION

-The Company has adopted a “Nomination & Remuneration Policy” which inter-alia includes Company’s policy
+The Company has adopted policies which inter-alia includes Board Diversity, selection, appointment and

-on Board Diversity, selection, appointment and remuneration of directors, criteria for determining qualifications,
+remuneration of directors, criteria for determining qualifications, positive attributes, independence of a director

-positive attributes, independence of a director and criteria for performance evaluation of the Directors.
+and criteria for performance evaluation of the Directors.
+These Policies broadly lay down the guiding principles,

-The Policy broadly lays down the guiding principles, philosophy and basis for payment of remuneration to
+philosophy and basis for payment of remuneration to Executive and Non-Executive Directors, Key Managerial

 https://www.responsiveindustries.com/policies/.

-38. VIGIL MECHANISM/WHISTLE BLOWER POLICY
+36. VIGIL MECHANISM/WHISTLE BLOWER POLICY

 The Company has adopted a vigil mechanism policy to ensure that the activities of the Company and its employees